manuSrep/easyScriptingPy/README.md

 ## Issues
 Please, feel free to contribute in any way, e.g. in reporting bugs, contributing code or making sugestions for improvements.
+Preferable use gitHubs "pull requests" but you can also contact me directly:

-You can contact me over Manuel_Tuschen@web.de.
+Manuel_Tuschen@web.de.

 ## Version